Shoonya-Dev/ShoonyaApi-py/README.md

 ## License

-Copyright (C) 2021 Finvasia Securities Pvt.
-Ltd. - All Rights Reserved Copying of this file, via any medium is strictly prohibited.
+Copyright (C) 2021 Kambala Solutions Pvt Ltd- All Rights Reserved Copying of this file, via any medium is strictly prohibited.
 Proprietary and confidential.
 All file transfers are logged.

 ****